pthonganh/PPLT/Chapter3_Mini_Project/README.md

 ---

 ## 15. Conclusion
+This project satisfies the requirements of the mini project.

-The project satisfies all requirements: CLI menu, validation, file handling, search, sort, statistics, and JSON features.
+It uses a CLI menu, functions, loops, conditional statements, input validation, TXT file handling, JSON file handling, searching, sorting, and statistics.

-The program is structured using procedural programming, making it clear, modular, and easy to maintain.
+The program is organized using procedural programming, making it clear, modular, and easy to understand.